You Deserve Each Other

-You Deserve Each Other is an upcoming American romantic comedy film from Amazon MGM Studios directed by Marc Silverstein and Abby Kohn and starring Penn Badgley and Meghann Fahy.
+You Deserve Each Other is an upcoming American romantic comedy film from Amazon MGM Studios written and directed by Abby Kohn and Marc Silverstein and starring Penn Badgley and Meghann Fahy.
 It is an adaptation of the novel of the same name by Sarah Hogle.

 Premise

-Ahead of planned nuptials both members of a couple suffer from cold feet, and they try to goad each other into cancelling the wedding.
+Ahead of planned nuptials both members of a couple suffer from cold feet and then try to goad each other into cancelling the wedding.